icebob/moleculer-java-site/src/actions.md

 ## About Actions

-`Actions` are the callable/public methods of the `Services`.
+`Actions` are the published and callable methods of the `Services`.
-The action calling represents a remote-procedure-call (RPC).
+The action calling represents a Remote Procedure Call.
-It has request parameters and returns a response like an HTTP service.
+It has request parameters and always returns a response.
 If there are multiple instances of `Services`, the `ServiceBroker` invokes instances according to the specified call strategy.
 [Read more about balancing](balancing.html).

 <div align="center">